astropy/astropy/docs/install.rst

 There are also alternative methods of :ref:`running-tests` if you would like more control over the testing process.

+{%else%}

+See the `latest documentation on how to run the tests in a source checkout of astropy <https://docs.astropy.org/en/latest/install.html#testing-a-source-code-build-of-astropy>`__.

+{%endif%}

 .. include:: development/workflow/known_projects.inc